List of Major League Baseball mascots: Schottzie

 Schottzie was a live St. Bernard mascot used by the Cincinnati Reds from 1982 until his death in 1991, he was later replaced by another St. Bernard named Schottzie (02), who was mascot from 1992 until 1999.

 Scoop and Clutch

 Scoop and Clutch were mascots for the Anaheim Angels in the 1990s.
 The pair were bears wearing Angels uniforms complete with halos and wings for some time.
 They disappeared and were effectively replaced by the Rally Monkey in the 2002 season.

 Souki

 Souki was the mascot of the Montreal Expos, for only one season (1978), a figure in an Expos uniform with a giant baseball for a head.
 It was a variation of the popular mascot of the New York Mets called Mr. Met, but with one difference.
 The Expos' Mr. Met, called Souki, had odd antennas sticking out the sides of his head.
 He looked like something from outer space and the kids were afraid of him.
 During a game in late fall, a father attacked Souki after his child was afraid of him (and after a loss).
+Starting the following year in 1979, Youppi! took over as the official mascot of the Expos until the team's relocation to Washington, D.C. in 2004, where he was replaced with Screech the following year.